Skip to main content

 Many of them come from the national ‘Social and emotional Learning’ (SEAL) initiative.
 By registering with us (which is free, quick and easy), you can immediately find and download all of the national SEAL curriculum materials and teacher guidance.
 There’s a progression in learning objectives that can be used in any school, and training materials if you want to introduce or refresh a whole-school SEAL approach.
 Click on National Resources then click the Getting Started with SEAL tab.

 If you would like regularly updated teaching resources, you can also join our SEAL Community.
 Set up and supported by leading experts in the field, the SEAL Community is a not-for-profit organisation which aims to promote and develop SEAL through sharing news, practice, resources and expertise.
 Joining costs £30 for individuals, £75 for schools/settings and £100 for local authorities or other multi-school organisations.
-Click the Join button on this page to join.
+Click here to join

 News update